All Products

 When you export a cross table, if the file format is EXCEL, you can select Export With Format or Raw Data for the cross table data type.

-• When the number of cells exceeds 50,000, it is recommended to select Raw Data.
+• If the number of cells exceeds 50,000, select Raw Data.

-Organization administrators can configure the export format of data.
+An organization administrator can configure the export format of data.
 For more information, see Export control.

 Watermark

-Export Channel
+Export channel

 Note